itspayaswini/capstone_project/README.md

 some of the must visit places during your trip.

-Some of the installasions required :
+Some of the installations required :

 1)pip install tabulate